BV-BRC/BV-BRC-Docs/docroot/cli_tutorial/command_list/p3-find-couples.rst

 The output will be three columns-- the two category IDs and the number of times the couple occurred.

+If both the location and the sequence ID are present in the input file, then this command will not query the database.
+In that case, it can be run independent of access to BV-BRC, even on genomes not necessarily in the BV-BRC system.
+The feature IDs, however, must include the genome ID as a substring (which means the IDs should be of a format similar to the short-form BV-BRC feature IDs).

 Parameters
 ==========

 The positional parameter is the index (1-based) or name of the column containing the category information.

-The standard input can be overriddn using the options in :ref:`cli-input-options`.
+The standard input can be overridden using the options in :ref:`cli-input-options`.

 Additional command-line options are those given in :ref:`cli-column-options` (to specify the column containing feature IDs) plus the following.

-- minCount
+minCount

  The minimum number of times a couple must occur to be considered significant.
 The default is \ ``5``\ .

-- maxGap
+maxGap

  The maximum number of base pairs allowed between two features in the same cluster.
 The default is \ ``2000``\ .

-- location
+location

  If the feature location is already present in the input file, the name of the column containing the feature location.
- The location should be in the form of a start and end with two dots in between, the format used in GenBank and BV-BRC.
+ The feature location should be in the form \ *start*\ \ ``..``\ \ *end*\ .

-- sequence
+sequence

  If the sequence ID is already present in the input file, the name of the column containing the sequence ID.

-- verbose

- If specified, status messages will be written to STDERR.